-Arizona Community Development Corporation and La Paloma Academy are committed to a policy of nondiscrimination in relation to race, color, religion, gender, age, national origin, or disability.
+The school does not discriminate against students or staff on the basis of race, color, religion, gender, age, national origin, or disability.
 This policy encompasses all matters concerning staff, students, the public, instructional programs, and services.
-La Paloma Academy will comply with all applicable federal, state, and local laws relating to educational programs and personnel management.
-(ARS 15-184)
+The school complies with all applicable federal, state, and local laws and regulations that prohibit discrimination in its educational programs.